Course Design Institute

 What times will the synchronous meetings be during the institutes?

-- For the Spring 2021 cohort, participants will meet synchronously on Friday, January 8, 15, 22 and 29 from 1-4 pm; there will be additional time planned to meet in small groups with an instructional designer from CCIT, as needed.
+- For the Summer 2021 cohort, participants will meet synchronously on Thursday, May 13, 20, 27 and June 3 from 9AM – 12PM; there will be additional time planned to meet in small groups with an instructional designer from CCIT, as needed.

-When will the institute be offered in the Spring?
+When will the institute be offered in the Summer?

 If I apply, am I automatically enrolled?

-- Applications will be reviewed, and participants will be notified if they were accepted in early December.
-All applications are due on November 23.
-Space is limited to 40 participants.
+- Applications will be reviewed, and participants will be notified if they were accepted by May 11.
+All applications are due on Friday, May 7.
+Space is limited to 20 participants.

 Will I be compensated for working off-contract?